Eastern Bay Regional Restoration

 Prospect Bay

-The Prospect Bay Sanctuary is located in Eastern Bay, a medium salinity region (Zone 2) with an average salinity between 12 and 14 ppt and lies within NOAA Code 039.
+The Prospect Bay Sanctuary is located in Eastern Bay, a medium salinity (Zone 2) region with an average salinity between 12 and 14 ppt and lies within NOAA Code 039.
 The sanctuary was created in 2010 and encompasses 1,478 acres of which 1,061 (72%) is historic oyster bottom (as charted in the Yates Oyster Survey from 1906 to 1912 plus its amendments).
 There are 3 historic oyster bars within the sanctuary.
 The area has received one restoration planting in 2011 where eight million hatchery spat-on-shell were planted on 21 acres.
-In 2023, DNR planted 59.6 million spat-on-shell on Saw Mill Creek using capital funds as part of the Eastern Bay Regional Project.
-Additional plantings are expected in 2024.
+So far since the start of the Eastern Bay project (2023-2025), DNR has planted 133.85M spat-on-shell on Saw Mill Creek.

 Mill Hill

-The Mill Hill Sanctuary is located in Eastern Bay, a medium salinity region (Zone 2) with an average salinity between 12 and 14 ppt and lies within NOAA Code 039.
-The sanctuary was created in 2000 to protect a US Environmental Protection Agency (EPA) project examining mounded habitat and alternative materials for oysters.
+The Mill Hill Sanctuary is located in Eastern Bay, a medium salinity (Zone 2) region with an average salinity between 12 and 14 ppt and lies within NOAA Code 039.
+The sanctuary was created in 2000 for a US Environmental Protection Agency (EPA) project examining mounded habitat and alternative materials for oysters.
 The sanctuary encompasses 295 acres of which 188 (64%) is historic oyster bottom (as charted in the Yates Oyster Survey from 1906 to 1912 plus its amendments).
 There are 2 historic oyster bars within the sanctuary although neither bar has the majority of its area within the sanctuary (Mill Hill 31% and Saw Mill Creek 9%).
 From 2006 to 2020, approximately 82 million hatchery spat-on-shell were planted for restoration purposes.
-In 2021, The Nature Conservancy planted approximately 237,113 aquaculture oysters in this sanctuary of which 61% were diploid as part of a nationwide program to help aquaculture farmers impacted by Covid 19.
-In 2022, NOAA divers dove on an alternative substrate and reef ball area in Mill Hill Sanctuary.
-Alternate substrate and reef balls were originally placed in 2002.
-This was not an extensive monitoring effort, but an effort to see how the reef balls and rubble areas looked.
-Overall, there appeared to be less than 12 oysters on a given reef ball, with no obvious evidence of recent recruitment.
-On the rubble regions, where samples were taken, there were about 6 oysters per sqm sample.
-In 2023, DNR planted 91.6 million spat-on-shell on Mill Hill using capital funds as part of the Eastern Bay Regional Project.
-Additional plantings are expected in 2024.
+In 2021, The Nature Conservancy planted approximately 237,113 aquaculture oysters in this sanctuary of which 61% were diploid as part of a nationwide program to help aquaculture farmers impacted by Covid19.
+So far since the start of the Eastern Bay project (2023-2025), DNR has planted 42.5M spat-on-shell on Saw Mill Creek and 95.2M spat-on-shell on Mill Hill.

 Wye River

-The Wye River Sanctuary is located in Eastern Bay, a medium salinity region (Zone 2) with an average salinity between 12 and 14 ppt and lies within NOAA Code 099.
+The Wye River Sanctuary is located in Eastern Bay, a medium salinity (Zone 2) region with an average salinity between 12 and 14 ppt and lies within NOAA Code 099.
 The sanctuary was created in 2010 and encompasses 3,510 acres of which 1,100 (31%) is historic oyster bottom (as charted in the Yates Oyster Survey from 1906 to 1912 plus its amendments).
 There are 23 historic oyster bars within the sanctuary.
-Marylanders Grow Oysters, a public outreach program, has planted oysters annually in the sanctuary since 2010 on Wye River Middleground bar.
-In 2023, DNR planted 59.6 million spat-on-shell on Bruffs Island using capital funds as part of the Eastern Bay Regional Project.
-Additional plantings are expected in 2024.
+Marylanders Grow Oysters, a public outreach program, has planted oysters annually in the sanctuary since 2010 on Wye River Middleground.
+So far since the start of the Eastern Bay project (2023-2025), DNR has planted 43.9M spat-on-shell on Bruffs Island, 66.7M spat-on-shell on Shippen Hole / Mills, 16.9M spat-on-shell on Wye Town and 8.4M spat-on-shell on Mills.

 Miles River

 The Miles River Sanctuary is located in the upstream section of the Miles River, a tributary of Eastern Bay that lies within NOAA Code 060.
-The sanctuary is in a medium salinity region (Zone 2) with an average salinity between 12 and 14 ppt.
+The sanctuary is in a medium salinity (Zone 2) region with an average salinity between 12 and 14 ppt.
 The sanctuary was created in 2010 and encompasses 3,449 acres of which 373 (11%) is historic oyster bottom (as charted in the Yates Oyster Survey from 1906 to 1912 plus its amendments).
 There are 5 historic oyster bars within the sanctuary.
 After the sanctuary was established, approximately 12 million hatchery spat-on-shell were planted for restoration purposes.
-Marylanders Grow Oysters have planted annually in the Miles River since 2010 on Long Point bar Northwest of the channel marker.
-In 2023, DNR planted 49.5 million spat-on-shell on Bazzles Hill using capital funds as part of the Eastern Bay Regional Project.
-Additional plantings are expected in 2024.
+Marylanders Grow Oysters have planted annually in the Miles River since 2010 on Long Point oyster bar.
+So far since the start of the Eastern Bay project (2023-2025), DNR has planted 36.7M spat-on-shell on an area adjacent to Bazzles Hill, 27.5M spat-on-shell on Bazzles Hill / Gibson Flats, 18.5M spat-on-shell on Long Point and 54.5M spat-on-shell on Gibson Flats.